jcbl1014/PPG_photoplethysmography-data-repository-for-estimating-blood-glucose-levels/README.md

 ·Subject: Name of the record associated with each individual, 'Subj_##" (where ## is each subject's number).

-·Age: a range of age ranging from 21 years old to a maximum of 72 years old
+·Age: A range of age ranging from 21 years old to a maximum of 72 years old

 ·Gender: Male or Female, "M" if male and "F" female